Is your child overly attached, refusing to leave your side? Learn 5 ways to help your clingy toddler feel comfortable alone or with others.

 Conclusion

-Clinginess can drive any mom crazy, especially if you need a break, have a new sibling coming, or are exhausted from being the only one your toddler prefers.
+Clinginess can be difficult for any parent, especially if you need a break, have a new sibling coming, or are exhausted from being the only one your toddler prefers.

 Ease her into feeling comfortable with other people.
 Be reassuring yet firm, encouraging her to try things on her own.
 Think about looming life changes that make it hard for her to separate.
 Pencil in time for her to play with other children and adults.
 And above all, make her feel heard and supported.